* EBay fourth-quarter revenue, profit slightly exceed forecasts

 The stock rose 1 percent to $53.43 in after-hours trading following the announcement.

 Expectations were high ahead of the results because sales data from outside sources suggested strong sales growth from eBay’s online marketplace and a solid increase in transactions processed by the company’s PayPal payments business.

 EBay’s online marketplace, one of the largest in the world, has lagged behind the growth of e-commerce and Amazon.com Inc for several years.
 But under Chief Executive John Donahoe, eBay has invested to improve the buying experience by upgrading search capabilities and prodding sellers to provide more services such as free shipping and easier returns.

-The explosive growth of mobile shopping and popular mobile shopping applications have also attracted hundreds of thousands of new consumers to eBay's marketplace in the past year.
+The explosive growth of mobile shopping and popular mobile shopping applications have also attracted millions of new consumers to eBay’s marketplace and PayPal in the past year.